confluentinc/librdkafka/INTRODUCTION.md

 mock          | *        | Mock cluster functionality debugging.
-assignor      | consumer | Detailed consumer group partition assignor debugging. conf          | *        | Display set configuration properties on startup. all           | *        | All of the above.
+assignor      | consumer | Detailed consumer group partition assignor debugging. conf          | *        | Display set configuration properties on startup. telemetry     | *        | Telemetry and metric collection and propagation. all           | *        | All of the above.